qq82501/c-collection/README.md

 # C-Colleciton

-a jewelry e-commerce website for side-project.
+A jewelry e-commerce website for side-project.

 ## Functionality: